 1879 – The prominent issue of the Kansas legislature was prohibition, and an amendment was passed by the Kansas Legislature.

 A large number of former slaves moved from Southern states to Kansas.

 The first telephone switchboard was used in Topeka.

 1880 – An amendment to the Kansas Constitution approved by Kansas voters prohibited the manufacture, sale, or gift of all forms of intoxicating liquor.
 Kansas became the first state in the United States to pass this controversial amendment.

 1880s – Carry A. Nation lived at Medicine Lodge before she began her crusade against liquor that took her to all parts of the United States and England.

-All 105 Kansas counties organized.
+All 105 Kansas counties were organized.

-1881 – The first long-distance connection was established between Wathena, Kansas and St. Joseph, Missouri.
+1881 – The first long-distance connection was established between Wathena, Kansas, and St. Joseph, Missouri.

 February 19, 1881 – Kansas becomes the first U.S. state to adopt a Constitutional amendment prohibiting all alcoholic beverages.